KPMG Faculty Fellow in Accounting; Associate Professor of Accounting

-Bonnie Morris is an Associate Professor of Accounting in the School of Business.
+Bonnie Morris is an Associate Professor of Accounting and the KPMG Faculty Fellow in Accounting in the School of Business.
 Professor Morris teaches courses in Accounting Information Systems and IT Auditing.

 Prior to joining Duquesne University, Professor Morris was the GoMart Professor of Accounting Information Systems at West Virginia University.
 She is a graduate of the Joseph M. Katz Graduate School of Business at the University of Pittsburgh.

 Articles in Journals

 Kuhn, Jr., J. R. & Morris, B. (in press, 2017).
 IT Internal Control Weaknesses and the Market Value of Firms.
 Journal of Enterprise Information Management.

 Morris, B., Williams, V., Nagle, B., Rau, S., Kollar, R., Yurko, A., Kannan, Y.H., Menk, B. (2015).
 How one accounting department is preparing students for the updated CPA exam.
 Extra Credit, The Newsletter for Accounting Educators.

 Morris, B.W., Kuhn, Jr., J. R., & Courtney, J. F. (2015).
 A Theory of Complex Adaptive Inquiring Organizations: Application to Continuous Assurance of Corporate Financial Information.
 Knowledge Engineering Review.

 Morris, B. W., Kleist, V. F., Dull, R. B., & Tanner, C. D. (2014).
 Secure Information Market: A Model to Support Information Sharing, Data Fusion, Privacy, and Decisions.
 Journal of Information Systems, 28 (1), 269-285.